stevenhernandezz/Getting-Started-with-Kria/README.md

 # Getting-Started-with-Kria
-This project involves managing LED control for the Kria kv260 board.
+This project involves managing LED control for the Xilinx Kria kv260 development board.

 ## Description
 For this project uses Vitis and Vivado to power on an LED using HDL and using bare-metal software.